 Yes.
 The majority of income protection payment schemes will pay out between 50% and 70% of your gross monthly income - tax-free.
 When you bear in mind taxation on your gross pay, income protection payments will not be too far away from your net monthly wages.

-The higher the level of insurance cover the more expensive your premiums.
+The higher the level of insurance covers the more expensive your premiums.
 It is also worth noting that if you introduce an extended period, before your first income protection insurance payment, this will also help to keep premiums down.

 Yes.
 It is very important to have an appreciation of how income protection insurance can complement your employer’s sick pay scheme.
 There are also various additions you can add to your income protection insurance such as redundancy cover.